 While $50,000 may not be an ideal coverage amount for a family, some life insurance is better than zero life insurance.

-Guaranteed Issue (GI) life insurance is best for those who are, and we mean this in the nicest way, uninsurable.
+Guaranteed issue (GI) life insurance (like AIG) is best for those who are, and we mean this in the nicest way, uninsurable.
 If you have exhausted all other life insurance options, you will want to consider GI.

 What you need to know about Guaranteed Issue: